UCB-ICSI-Vision-Group/timely/README.md

   - use some kind of fast soft quantization instead of k-means

 ### window proposals
-  - speed up: maybe in C
+  - speed up: profile code to see where the speed bottlenecks are. how can they be resolved?
   - look over the window generating code and resulting plots to refresh memory @sergey
   - try using x_scaled instead of x_frac for window proposal statistics